 Rhode Island to divest from private prisons, gun makers

 PROVIDENCE, R.I.
-(AP) — The Rhode Island public pension fund will stop investing in companies that operate private prisons and make assault-style weapons for sale to civilians, state General Treasurer Seth Magaziner announced Wednesday.
+(AP) — The Rhode Island public pension fund will stop investing in companies that operate private prisons and make assault-style weapons for sale to civilians, Treasurer Seth Magaziner announced Wednesday.

-Magaziner has scheduled a news conference for later Wednesday to announce details of the policy.
+Magaziner has scheduled a news conference for later Wednesday to announce details.

 Erica Keuter, of East Greenwich, a survivor of the October 2017 shooting at a country music festival in Las Vegas that killed 58 people, is scheduled to attend.